abrahammurciano/stretch_wrap/README.md

 - Stretches designated children or all children within each row to fill remaining space.
 - Supports multiple stretched children in a row with different stretch ratios.
 - Configurable spacing between children and rows.
-- Cross-axis alignment control (start, center, end) for children within each row.
+- Cross-axis alignment control (start, center, end, stretch) for children within each row.
 - Run alignment options (start, center, end, spaceBetween, spaceAround) for positioning children when there's remaining space.

 ## Usage